rl1987/trickster.dev/tricksterblog/content/post/dont-jsfuck-with-me-part-1.md

 Complete discussion of type coercion logic is outside the scope of this text, but some big picture rules are the following:

-* Addition operation prefers converting stuff to strings if one of the sides is a string.
-Otherwise, it tries to convert it to numbers.
+* Addition operation prefers converting stuff to strings, esp. if one of the sides is a string.
+As fallback, it tries to convert it to numbers.
 * Subtraction operation tries to convert operands to numbers before subtracting them.
 * There are truthy values that can be converted to `true` (this is most of all